dubinsky/cloud-run/README.md

 steps that do not have the key available will work - unless they involve tasks that require it.

-Itt is this *name* that this parameter configures.
+It is this *name* that this parameter configures.
 It defaults to `gcloudServiceAccountKey` and needs to be explicitly set only if a different name is desired.